s-fleck/qop/README.md

 qop re ~/music
 ```

-# architecture
+## Architecture

 qop consists of two programs:

 - *qopd*, a daemon which processes the transfer queue and executes the copy and transcode tasks, and
 - *qop*, a command line client which can put tasks into the queue, tell the daemon to start or stop processing
     the queue, monitor transfer progress, etc...

 Transfer queues are stored as json strings in sqlite3 databases.
 If you are familiar with these
 technologies you can easily create transfer queues from the scripting language of your choice without needing to